-Translation and interpretation of Spanish and English, court, community and medical interpreting
+Translation and interpretation of Spanish and English, court, medical and community interpreting, legal translation

 MA, Intercultural Communication and Certificate in Translation and Interpretation, Monterey Institute of International Studies; BA, Sociology, Mills College

-Crezee, Ineke, Mikkelson, Holly and Monzon-Storey, Laura.
-Introduction to Healthcare for Spanish-speaking Interpreters and Translators.
+Crezee, I. Mikkelson, H. and Monzon-Storey, L. Introduction to Healthcare for Spanish-speaking Interpreters and Translators.
 Amsterdam, New York: John Benjamins Publishing Company, 2015.

-Mikkelson, Holly and Jourdenais, Renee (Eds.).
+Mikkelson, H. and Jourdenais, R. (Eds.).
 The Routledge Handbook of Interpreting.
-Routledge, 2015.
+London and New York: Routledge, 2015.

 Courses offered in the past four years.